RULES AND REQUIREMENTS

 Teams may consist of families, friends, relatives, or mentors.
 The only requirement is that each team must consist of at least one adult aged 18 years or older and one child under 18 years old.

 The parent or guardian for each Acadia Quest participant under the age of 18 must sign the permission form that is included in the Acadia Quest registration packet and return it to Friends of Acadia.
-Teams that do not have all of the permission forms signed and returned will not be considered registered, will not receive a park pass, and will not be eligible for the grand prize drawing(s).
+Teams that do not have all of the permission forms signed and returned will not be considered registered and will not be eligible for participation prizes or the grand prize drawing(s).

 Teams may submit documentation as follows: